Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Proofs

-The lemma above shows that a lower bound on conductance gives an upper bound for the mixing time.
-The following lemma provides a way to obtain a lower bound on the conductance. \begin{lem}[{\cite[Lemma 7.4.6]{chewi2023log} and \cite[Lemma 2]{dwivedi2019log}}] Consider a Markov chain on $\mathbb{R}^d$ with transition kernel $\mathcal{P}$ and stationary distribution $\pi$ satisfying the following conditions: \begin{enumerate} \item (Isoperimetry) $\pi$ satisfies a Cheeger-type isoperimetric inequality with constant $\Ch(\pi)>0$. \item (One-step overlap) For all $x,y \in \mathbb{R}^d$ satisfying $\|x-y\|_2 \le \Delta,$ we have $\TV(\mathcal{P}_x,\mathcal{P}_y) \le \revise{1-h}$. \end{enumerate} Then, the conductance of the Markov chain satisfies
+See Appendix \ref{a:mtub-nolazy} for the proof of Lemma~\ref{l:mtub}.
+This lemma shows that a lower bound on conductance gives an upper bound for the mixing time.
+The following lemma provides a way to obtain a lower bound on the conductance. \begin{lemma}[{\cite[Lemma 7.4.6]{chewi2023log} and \cite[Lemma 2]{dwivedi2019log}}] Consider a Markov chain on $\mathbb{R}^d$ with transition kernel $\mathcal{P}$ and stationary distribution $\pi$ satisfying the following conditions: \begin{enumerate} \item (Isoperimetry) $\pi$ satisfies a Cheeger-type isoperimetric inequality with $\Ch(\pi)>0$. \item (One-step overlap) For all $x,y \in \mathbb{R}^d$ satisfying $\|x-y\|_2 \le \Delta,$ we have $\TV(\mathcal{P}_x,\mathcal{P}_y) \le 1-h$. \end{enumerate} Then, the conductance of the Markov chain satisfies $ \Phi = \Omega\pa{\frac{h\Delta}{\Ch(\pi)}}. $ \end{lemma} See Appendix \ref{a:proof-main} for the proof of Lemma~\ref{l:main-cond}.